What is a sales funnel, how does it work, and how do you use it to generate more sales?

 Evaluation

 Next, in some cases, they’ll evaluate.
-People will seek out a demo, take a test drive, download the free trial, etc. of your product or your system.
-They’ll probably ask their friends, peers, coworkers, or mentors at this point for help as well if it is a difficult decision.Decision
+People will seek out a demo, take a test drive, download the free trial, etc., of your product or your system.
+If it is a difficult decision, at this point they’ll probably ask their friends, peers, coworkers, or mentors for help as well.

-What most people think of when they think of a sales funnel are the entry point.
+What most people think of when they think of creating sales funnels is the entry point.
 They think about advertising, a web search, an email or phone call, or something like that.
-Most people it goes something like this:- Advertising or marketing was paid for, now
+Most people believe that it goes something like this:

 - Then they’re going to look around and call or send in a contact form submission.

-- Now we’re going to send them some emails, and maybe we’re gonna have a meeting.
+- Now we’re going to send them some emails, and maybe we’re going to have a meeting.

 - The person who found you lands on a random blog article having something to do with the problem they are facing and realizes that your company might be able to help.